Kishandharan/KishanHTML/README.md

 1) Player gives non-English word
 2) Player gives word whose starting letter is not same as computer's word last letter

+## 12b
+Now create the exact same web page as before, but with a little change in the rules.

+Player can lose if
+1) Player repeats same word the computer or the user themselves inputed previously
+2) Player gives non-English word
+3) Player gives word whose starting letter is not same as computer's last word

+Computer rules:
+1) The computer should not repeat the same word the user or the it iteself outputed previously
+2) The computer should give only words present in a specific array of words
+3) The computer should give only words that start with the user's word ending letter